 Research consistently shows that parents have the greatest potential to improve the education of their children through home, school and system-level participation.
 When parents and caregivers become informed advocates, there is proven change in transforming schools and improving educational outcomes for students.

 Working together, Atlanta’s public schools can prepare the next generation of leaders.
 Parents, caregivers, teachers and school leaders all work hard to bring the world of opportunity to every student.
-PLUS unites those efforts, expanding the minds and capabilities through this team initiative.

 For more information about PLUS grants and PLUS Academy, please contact: